joagre/ratatoskr/ideas/r.md

 ## String literals

-Quoted strings are sequences of UTF-8 encoded characters enclosed in double quotation.
+Quoted strings are sequences of UTF-8 encoded characters enclosed in double quotation marks.
 Escape sequences are meaningful in quoted strings.

-Raw strings are enclosed in double quotation but are prefixed with the letter `r`.
+Raw strings are enclosed in double quotation marks but are prefixed with the letter `r`.
 No escape sequences have meaning in raw strings and are parsed verbatim.

 Examples:

 ```
 a = "foo"
-b = r"foo\nbar"  // b.length != 5
+b = r"foo\nbar"  // b.length != 7
 ```

 ## Array literals

-Array literals are represented as a comma-separated sequence of values enclosed in square brackets.
+Array literals are represented as a comma-separated sequence of values of any type enclosed in square brackets.

 Examples: